cloudmesh/useful-introduction_to_cloud-2015/docs/source/iaas/openstack.rst

 .. sidebar:: Hint

-   Please note that images not following this convention will be deleted.
+   Please note that images not following this convention may be deleted without warning.
+Also ifyou do no longer need an image, please remove it.

 Automate some initial configuration
 -----------------------------------